ylipacbio/IsoSeq-3.0/README.md

 __Step 1.
 CCS__

-First convert your subreads to circular consensus sequences.
+First, convert your subreads to circular consensus sequences.
 You can do this with the command:

      ccs --minLength=300 --minPasses=1 --minZScore=-999 --maxDropFraction=0.8 --minPredictedAccuracy=0.8 --minSnr=4 ccs.bam subreads.bam